pfsense/docs/source/vpn/remote-access-mobile-vpn-client-compatibility.rst

 | SNOM/Yealink        | Yes                                                               | No        | No        | No                                                                                            | No         | No                                                                                                        | No                                               |
 +---------------------+-------------------------------------------------------------------+-----------+-----------+-----------------------------------------------------------------------------------------------+------------+-----------------------------------------------------------------------------------------------------------+--------------------------------------------------+

-Table: pfSense 2.2.x+ Mobile/Remote Access VPN Client Availability
+Table: Mobile/Remote Access VPN Client Availability

 -  Yes = OS Native Client Available
 -  3PA = Third Party Client Required